Present simple or continuous tense?

 This is how present simple and present continuous tenses differ in form:

-Don’t forget that when we make present simple positive statements with a singular noun or 3rd person pronouns: “he”, “she” or “it”, we need to add -s, -es or -ies to the end of the verb stem:
+Don’t forget that we need -s, -es or -ies to the end of the verb after he, she and it:

 but: